 I think most of our lives are fairly ordinary, and yet also hold extraordinary moments, great love and unexplored depths.
 In my work, I enjoy the relationship between the practical, ordinary aspects of life and the deeper aspects of the soul and unconscious.

 It is very poignant for me to witness patients make breakthroughs and discover who they are and how much richer and more exciting life can be.
-These are the sessions when people's lives are quietly and profoundly changed through the process of self-awareness.
+I feel honored to take part in sessions where people's lives are quietly and profoundly changed through the process of self-awareness.

 A Connecticut native, I graduated from the University of Connecticut in 1997 with a BA in Political Science summa cum laude.
-My university years included studying in Amsterdam and interning in a foreign policy thinktank in Washington DC.
+My university years included studying abroad in Amsterdam and interning at a foreign policy thinktank in Washington DC.

 I am grateful to have had great mentors and supervisors who taught me the heart and soul, as well as the art and science of psychotherapy.
 These include Dr. Stewart Kiritz, Dr. Charlotte Whitaker Lewis, and Dr. John McLaughlin.